 What happens next

-The original of the judgment is retained with the court file and a second copy is sent to a credit reference agency (depending on certain criteria) for their records.
+The original of the judgment is retained with the court file and a copy is sent to a credit reporting agency for their records.